NickRoss/sql-data/README.md

 This repository contains the tables used in Nick Ross's [SQL Course](https://www.nickross.site/datamanagement/).
 Specific information on the data sources can be found in this repository.

-This repository contains two other things.
-First, a docker image which can be used rather than installing postgres itself.
-There are also a number of associated scripts which process and load the raw data.
+This repository contains multiple things.
+There is a docker image which canbe used to run a postgres server rather than loading the data itself.There are also a number of associated scripts which process and load the raw data.
 Information on data changes are documented in this file (and in the code itself).

 Complete data dictionaries can be found in the Appendix of the notes provided for the course.